SHLFab/SHL-face-shield/README.md

 The project started in response to the Covid-19 outbreak to support the supply chain of non-proprietary protective items.*

 ### Instructions:
+![Isometric](resources/isometric.png "isometric")
+* 3D print mesh is provided in the .stl format(in mm)
+* Laser cut drawing for the shield and forhead foam are in the .dxf( in mm)
 #### Print settings:
-*It is tested with following settings on Ultimaker3:
+Following settings tested on Ultimaker3:
-Material: 3DE PETG
+* Material: 3DE PETG
-Nozzle size: 0.8mm
+* Nozzle size: 0.8mm
-Speed: 90 mm/s
+* Speed: 90 mm/s
-Temperture: 235-245
+* Temperture: 235-245
-Wallthickness: 1.37 mm
+* Wall thickness: 1.37 mm
-Fan speed: 100%
+* Fan speed: 100%
-Infill: 0%*
+* Infill: 0%*

 #### Assembly:
-![Isometric](resources/isometric.png "isometric")

 ### License and Credits:
-The design is build on several other open source projects such as Prusa and DK makers.
-Links to be added.
+The design is built on several other open source projects including [PrusaRC2](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc2/files) and [DK makers mod Corona](https://www.makersmodcorona.dk/hjaelp-med-at-printe).
 #### Contact:[alimirakbari](https://github.com/alimirakbari)